Pungyeon/clean-go-article/README.md

 )
 ```

-The function `QueueDeclare` takes six input parameters, which is quite extreme.
-The above code is somewhat possible to understand, because of the comments, but as mentioned earlier: Comments should be substituted with descriptive code.
-One good reason for this, is that there is nothing preventing us from invoking the `QueueDeclare` function without comments, making it look like this:
+The function `QueueDeclare` takes six input parameters, which is quite a lot.
+It's possible to understand what this code does with some effort because of the comments.
+And therein lies the problem!
+As mentioned earlier, comments should be substituted with descriptive code.
+After all, there's nothing preventing us from invoking the `QueueDeclare` function without comments, making it look like this:

 ```go
 q, err := ch.QueueDeclare("hello", false, false, false, false, nil)
 ```

-Now, without looking at the previous code, try to remember what the fourth and fifth `false` represent.
-It's impossible, and it's inevitable that we will forget at some point.
-This can lead to costly mistakes, and bugs that are difficult to correct.
+Now, without looking at the commented version, try to remember what the fourth and fifth `false` arguments represent.
+It's impossible, right?
+You will inevitably forget at some point.
+This can lead to costly mistakes and bugs that are difficult to correct.
 The mistakes might even occur through incorrect comments.
-Imagine labelling the wrong input parameter.
-Correcting this mistake, will be unbearably difficult to correct, especially when familiarity with the code has deteriorated over time or was low to begin with.
-Therefore, it is recommended to replace these input parameters, with an 'Options' `struct` instead:
+Imagine labeling the wrong input parameter.
+Correcting this mistake will be unbearably difficult to correct, especially when familiarity with the code has deteriorated over time or was low to begin with.
+Therefore, it is recommended to replace these input parameters with an 'Options' `struct` instead:

 ```go
 type QueueOptions struct {